 At Sisley, we actively work to improve our product packaging, instore advertising assets and transport packaging by focusing on our impact on the environment.
 This means reducing our packaging, making it more recyclable while maintaining our high quality standards and using eco-friendly solutions.

-Analysis of our packaging's environmental profile is routinely done using the Sustainable Packaging Initiative for Cosmetics (SPICE) tool developed in collaboration with other brands within the cosmetics sector
+Analysis of our packaging's environmental profile is routinely done using the Sustainable Packaging Initiative for Cosmetics (SPICE) tool developed in collaboration with other brands within the cosmetics sector.

-We work with our suppliers to suggest increasingly innovative ideas, with the aim of designing packaging that requires fewer resources (optimising size and weight) in addition to using recycled or biosourced materials wherever possible.
+We work with our suppliers to suggest increasingly innovative ideas, with the aim of designing packaging that requires fewer resources (optimizing size and weight) in addition to using recycled or biosourced materials wherever possible.

 To further reduce our packaging waste, we limit the use of documentation relating to purchased products.